BlainWu/object-detection/README.md

 ## 1.Introduction

-> *This project is for my graduation project which is under the guidance of Dr.Prashant in [Northumbria University](https://www.northumbria.ac.uk/).*
+> *This project is for my graduation project which is under the guidance of Dr.Prashant and Dr.Fei Xie in [Northumbria University](https://www.northumbria.ac.uk/).*

 Object detection is one of the fundamental tasks in the computer vision.
 By studying existing object detection methods, I need to develop an object detection algorithm for detecting balls of known colours in an image.